Wine with Asian Food

 unorthodox, choice with barbecued pork or beef ribs coated in sweet

-are used.
+or spicy marinades.
 A proper Zinfandel has the red-wine tannin to handle fatty,

 charred meats, yet the roundness and fruitiness to enhance, rather